 7. Get City Tourist Cards

-To get a tourist card, header over to the local tourism office to find out what cards are available.
-When you got to use a tourist card, you’ll find out its effectiveness when the trip ends.
+To get a tourist card, head over to the local tourism office to find out what cards are available.
+When you get to use a tourist card, you’ll find out its effectiveness when the trip ends.

 Rather than going for the transport options, it’s good to have a walking tour to explore the city.
 You can learn about the city and visit the major sights for free.
 Free walking tours are available in almost every European state, Australia, New Zealand, and in a few Asian states.

-To find out free walking tours, contact your hostel staff, local tourist office or Google “free walking tour + “city name” ”.
+To find out about free walking tours, contact your hostel staff, or local tourist office, or Google “free walking tour + “city name”.”
 Just make sure to tip your guide in the end.
 Free walking tours worked for me and it’ll work for you, too!

 That’s all!

 That’s all from my side on how to travel cheap.
-Have any effective tip to share?
-Share in comments below.
+Do you have any effective tips to share?
+Share in the comments below.
 Happy travel!